A Guide to Birding in Knox County

 All migration classifications reflect detection patterns within Knox County, TN only and should not be interpreted as representing a species' behavior across its full range.
 Many species have both migratory and year-round resident populations depending on geography — a species classified here as migratory may be sedentary in other parts of its range, and vice versa.
 Additionally, species with sparse local records may occasionally be classified as migratory due to factors other than true seasonal movement, such as juvenile dispersal, rather than a consistent annual migration pattern.

 Arrival and departure weeks are set to the boundaries immediately surrounding the absence gap — arrival is the first week after the gap ends, and departure is the last week before it begins.
-Peak migration is the week with the highest smoothed detection frequency.
+For species with multiple migration windows the site reports arrival/departure and peak separately for each window; peak migration is the week with the highest smoothed detection frequency within that window.

 Confidence is scored on a 0–99% scale combining year coverage (60% weight) and checklist volume (40% weight, log-scaled).
 Species observed in fewer than 4 of the 10 years or with confidence below 65% are flagged as Rare.
 These very rarely reported species are excluded from migration alerts and the main timeline despite being almost exclusively migratory — with so few records, their apparent migration windows are unreliable.

 Citation: eBird Basic Dataset.
-Version: EBD_relJan-2026.
+Version: EBD_relMar-2026.
 Cornell Lab of Ornithology, Ithaca, New York.
-Jan 2026.
+Mar 2026.
 Data provided by eBird.
 Taxonomy from the eBird/Clements Checklist.